JoanEsquivel/local-rag/readme.md

 ## RAG System Usage

+I attached under the data folder a PDF document with some information about cats.
+My intention is to show how to use the RAG system to answer questions about the document and using a simple data set for testing purposes.

 1- Run the database_setup.py file to feed the database with the documents under the data folder:
     ```bash
     python scripts/database_setup.py